Table of Contents

 This new team will almost certainly be more efficient and more effective than the traditional setup.

-Finally, with the reduction of size, the costs will reduce too.
-These associated costs include overhead, operational and marketing expenditures.
+Finally, with the reduction in size, the costs will reduce too.
+These associated costs include overhead, operational, and marketing expenditures.

 Some publishers may wait for a while before making adjustments.
 But they may risk being chased by the new, smaller publishers who adapt better to changes.